iaindooley/Murphy/README.markdown

 });
 ```

-You could also use this style of fixture to _create_ your database if it didn't already exist (for example if you were create a re-usable module that didn't expect to have a database already installed or to know the name of the database that would be present.
+You could also use this style of fixture to _create_ your database if it didn't already exist (for example if you were create a re-usable module that didn't expect to have a database already installed or to know the name of the database that would be present).

 ## Running database fixtures